 Teaware Explained: A Practical Guide to Individual Teapots and Tea Tools

 Teaware refers to the essential tools used to brew, pour, and enjoy tea.
-In this guide, "teaware" focuses on individual tea tools rather than complete tea sets.
-From teapots and gaiwans to cups, mugs, and kettles, each item plays a specific role in shaping your tea experience.
-This guide emphasizes practical selection and use of single items for daily brewing and tea enjoyment.
+In this guide, "teaware" refers specifically to individual tea tools used in daily brewing, not complete tea sets or decorative collections.
+From teapots and gaiwans to cups, mugs, and kettles, each item plays a specific functional role in tea preparation and drinking.
+This guide focuses on practical individual tools used in everyday tea brewing and use.

 1. What Does “Teaware” Mean?